Penhorse/rtw/README.md

-# rtw
-shameful code written by an idiot. go fuck youself

-## Reinvent The Wheel
+# rtw: Reinvent The Wheel

 rtw is not a general purpose utility library